Having worked in the beauty industry, Peony's interest in skincare peaked. She loves discussing about K-beauty and

 Why Matcha Green Tea

 Matcha green tea has long been one of Asia’s favorite natural beauty foods, and quite rightly so.
 1 Green Tea has cancer-preventive qualities all thanks to the abundance of polyphenols (a type of antioxidant), and it is anti-inflammatory.
 The benefits of matcha green tea can be reaped when taken both orally or topically.
 Learn some ways in which you can incorporate it in your beauty routine.

 Is Matcha the Same as Green Tea?

-Sometimes you hear people saying green tea, while others mention matcha, and they sort of seem to refer to the same thing.
-So are they the same thing, and what exactly are they?
+Sometimes you hear people say "green tea," while others say "matcha," but they sort of seem to be referring to the same thing.
+So are they the same thing?
+And what exactly are they?
 Matcha basically means finely grounded green tea leaves.

 So when you are looking at the beverage section of a menu, you would now know that matcha tea would mean tea brewed from milled green tea leaves (powder), while green tea would generally mean they are brewed with green tea leaves.